Find Affordable College Courses

 29 Yearly Graduations

 Yale University comes in at #7 on our list of the most popular colleges offering master's degrees in behavioral science.
 Roughly 12,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $59,950 per year, while in-state graduate students, on average, pay $45,700 per year.
-For the 2020-2021 academic year, 29 master's degrees were handed out to behavioral science majors at Yale.
-Of these students, 90% were women and 59% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $64,700 per year, while in-state graduate students, on average, pay $48,300 per year.
+During the most recent year for which we have data, 29 people received their master's degree in behavioral science from Yale.
+Of these students, 86% were women and 53% were members of underrepresented racial-ethnic groups.
+Yale University behavioral science graduates who receive their master's degree go on to jobs earning a median salary of $68,425.

 #8